 What is Hereditary Motor Sensory Neuropathy?

 Hereditary motor sensory neuropathy (HMSN), also known as Charcot-Marie-Tooth Disease, is an inherited, progressive disease of the nerves with weakness and numbness more pronounced in the legs than the arms.
-The nerves stop sending messages to different areas of the body, like the hands and feet, because parts of the nerve cells deteriorate.
-The muscles in the hands and feet get weak because they no longer receive messages from the nerves, and therefore are not being used.
+Parts of the nerve cells deteriorate.
+The muscles in the hands and feet get weak because they no longer receive normal impulses from the nerves, and therefore are not being used adequately.
 Symptoms vary greatly.
-There can be fatigue, pain, lack of balance, feeling, reflexes, sight and hearing.
+In addition to muscle weakness, there can be fatigue, pain, numbness, lack of balance, sight and hearing.
 There can be high arched feet, hammer toes, foot drop, and foot deformities, and possibly scoliosis.

 Who gets Hereditary Motor Sensory Neuropathy?

-150,000 Americans will be affected by HMSN.
+Approximately 150,000 Americans will be affected by HMSN.
 It is found around in the world and in anybody.
 Most often it is inherited.
-The chance of offspring getting HMSN is 50% if one parent has it.
+The chance of a child getting HMSN is 50% if one parent has it.
 However, it can also be contracted randomly.